Avanade/CoreEx/src/CoreEx/Results/README.md

 # CoreEx.Results

-The `CoreEx.Result` namespace enables [monadic](https://en.wikipedia.org/wiki/Monad_(functional_programming)) error-handling, often referred to [Railway-oriented programming](https://swlaschin.gitbooks.io/fsharpforfunandprofit/content/posts/recipe-part2.html), as illustrated below (from referenced article) - this is a **must** read for context and understanding of the benefits of this approach.
+The `CoreEx.Result` namespace enables [monadic](https://en.wikipedia.org/wiki/Monad_(functional_programming)) error-handling, often referred to as [Railway-oriented programming](https://swlaschin.gitbooks.io/fsharpforfunandprofit/content/posts/recipe-part2.html), as illustrated below (from referenced article) - this is a **must** read for context and understanding of the benefits of this approach.

 ![Railway-oriented](../../../images/Railway_Transparent.png)